ioccc-src/winner/1995/README.md

 previous winning entries, information about the judges, announcements and much more.

-Use `make` to compile entries.
-It is possible that on BSD or non-Unix systems the `Makefile` needs to be changed.
-See the `Makefile` for details.

-Read over the `Makefile` for compile/build issues.
-Your system may require certain changes (add or remove a library, add or remove a `#define` i.e. the `-D` flag).

 This year [Sriram Srinivasan](http://www.malhar.net/sriram/) joined the judging.

 The moderator of